Mikuel210/StarCAD/JOURNAL.md

 ## 17-10-2025

-I added a motor mount on the control assembly.
+Today I started by adding a motor mount on the control assembly.

 ![[Pasted image 20251017144351.png]]